jezzsantos/saastack/docs/how-to-guides/110-application-repository.md

 ## Why?

-You are building an application class and now want to load or save data for your aggregate root, to execute some kind of a command (CQS).
+You are building an application class and now want to load or save data for your aggregate root, to execute some kind of command (CQS).
 Or you want to read data from a read model to execute a query (CQS).

 ## What is the mechanism?